 Pneumoconiosis, the medical term for black lung disease, is a form of interstitial lung disease (ILD).
 The lungs become visibly blackened by the inhalation of coal dust over long periods of time.
 The result is heavy scarring in the lungs including: damage to the walls of air sacs responsible for exchanging oxygen for carbon dioxide and an overall stiffening of the lungs, which reduces their ability to expand with air.
 The result is very poor lung function.

 Working at a steel mill doesn’t exclude you from the dangers of occupational lung disease.
 In fact, there are a large number of pollutants in the air at the common steel mill.
 The refining, smelting and welding processes all produce dangerous chemicals like Si02, NO2 and SO2.
 In these cases, chronic bronchitis is the most common form of lung disease developed by steel mill workers.
 Also common among steel mill workers, silicosis, which is formed from inhaling dust and sand, and siderosis, which occurs when bits of iron get in the lungs.

 These diseases are not just debilitating; they are chronic and incurable.
 Most sufferers are stuck taking a large number of medications and using supplemental oxygen in hopes that they can manage the symptoms of the disease.
 However, there are now alternative options for treating these diseases that seek to promote healing and slow the progression of the disease.
-This is done with stem cell therapy.
-The Lung Institute, coming to Pittsburgh in July 2015, offers such a treatment using the stem cells found in the patient’s own body.
+This is done with cellular therapy.
+The Lung Institute, coming to Pittsburgh in July 2015, offers such a treatment using the cells found in the patient’s own body.
 If you or a loved one is interested in learning about this treatment option, contact the Lung Institute by calling (800) 729-3065 today.